thewongfatguy/tvmazeapp/README.md

 ## Getting started

 To run it locally just clone the repository and open the `TvMazeApp.xcworkspace` in `Xcode`.

+The project was built using Xcode 12.4, older versions may not work.

 ```bash
   git clone https://github.com/grsouza/tvmazeapp